jyotiskaghosh/ganjifa/game-api/RULES.md

 3. Main Phase

    In the main phase you can play creatures, spells, equipments, set down cards and also attack with creatures in any order.
-   After you use a creature to attack it becomes tapped.
    If you are the starting player you can't attack on the first turn.
    When you attack your opponent and aren't blocked, you damage your opponent's life!